-A listed entity should disclose:
+A listed entity should have and disclose a board charter setting out:

 - (a) the respective roles and responsibilities of its board and management; and - (b) those matters expressly reserved to the board and those delegated to management.

 The Board has adopted the Board Charter set out in Schedule 1 of the Corporate Governance Plan setting out the respective roles and responsibilities of its Board and management and those matters expressly reserved to the Board and those delegated to management.